G-ius/RockPaperScisorLove2d/README.md

-Hello , this is my take on the Tik-Tak-Toe algorithm.
+Hello , this is my take on the Tik-Tak-Toe algorithm mixed with neighbourhood algorithm.

 It's not optimised.